saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 :::caution Firefox 105
 Cypress does not currently work with Firefox 105.
-See https://github.com/cypress-io/cypress/issues/23897 for more details.
+See https://github.com/cypress-io/cypress/issues/23897 for more information.
 :::